 how to make a basic brioche dough

 Brioche is a bit of a project.
 Just a warning.
-Below this description of how I make brioche is a recipe with the specific weights and times for this brioche recipe.
+Below is a recipe with the specific weights and times for this brioche recipe.

 Next, mix your yeast, bread flour, sugar, salt, water, lemon zest, and eggs in a